geothachankary/airport-explorer-book/README.md

 * Handling a large amount of markers on a map using clusters.
 * Reading information from a CSV file.
 * Using GeoJSON to represent geographical information.
-* Using 3rd party APIs such as Foursquare to augment information.
+* Using 3rd party APIs such as Google Places to augment airport information.
 * Using Algolia Places (https://community.algolia.com/places/) to add a location search autocomplete texbox to the map, and zooming the user to a selected location.
 * Determining the current location of a user from their IP address.
 * Using the Tailwind CSS framework (https://tailwindcss.com/) to style HTML.
-* Probaly some more cool things I cannot think of right now... 😉
+* Probably some more cool things I cannot think of right now... 😉

 Does this sound like fun to you?
-A bit more exciting than your typical "_let's display a list of items in a grid_" tutorial?
+A bit more exciting than your typical "_let's display a list of items in a list_" tutorial?

 If so, then let's dig in!